DamianKapczynski/MyOverview/README.md

 # MyOverview

 Hi!
 I'm Damian, and I'm a software tester.

-I conduct manual functional tests, assess performance, and prepare test scenarios for user acceptance tests.
+I conduct manual functional tests, assess performance, usability and prepare test scenarios for user acceptance tests.
 I also write and maintain automated tests.

-Check my projects
+In my repositories you can find code I wrote during courses or from my private projects.